Defining Workflow Tasks

 Parallel runs

-When chaining runs, you'll often want to kick off multiple in parallel, such as to chunk a large workload into smaller independent pieces.
-Common examples include processing batches of images or analyzing different sections of a large document.
+When chaining runs, you'll often want to chain multiple at once to distribute independent work.
+Common examples include processing batches of images or analyzing different sections of a large data set.

 To chain parallel runs in Python, use asyncio.gather, asyncio.TaskGroup, or a similar concurrency utility.